 Consulting on the design an provision of professional community and medical interpeting services in Israel (the only expert in Israel)

-Tene Briut, Association for the Promotion of Health in the 2006 - 2012
+Tene Briut, Association for the Promotion of Health in the Ethiopian-Israeli Community 2006 - 2012.

 Establishing and directing the first telephone medical interpreting service in Israel.
 The service is aimed to facilitate communication between Amharic-speaking patients and their care providers.

 Job included: selection and training of interpreters, quality control, training of health staff and marketing the service in the health system and the community. (since 2013 – serving as the QA director of the service)

 - Board member at the Critical Link International – for the promotion of professional community interpreting (since 2013)

 - Member of the International Medical Interpreters Association (IMIA)